brickblock-io/smart-contracts/ECOSYSTEM.md

 ## OraclizeAPI
 This is a contract from [Oraclize](https://github.com/oraclize/ethereum-api/blob/aeea37a5232c981884e6f4c5be55d58a252a01f6/oraclizeAPI_0.5.sol).
 To learn more about Oraclize check the [documentation](https://docs.oraclize.it/)

-## CentralLogger
+## PoaLogger
-`CentralLogger` mirrors events from each [PoaToken](#poatoken).
+`PoaLogger` mirrors events from each [PoaToken](#poatoken).
 One additional event parameter named `tokenAddress` is added for each event to keep track of different token's events.
 Having a central logging contract for all [PoaToken](#poatoken)'s greatly simplifies the tracking of events.
 For example, this allows us to more easily implement email notifications to investors on `BuyEvent`s.

 All events from the [PoaToken](#poatoken) are also implemented here (with the additional `TokenAddress` parameter previously mentioned).
 The corresponding functions for each event are prefixed with `log`.
 These functions are called by the [PoaToken](#poatoken) contract every time an event is emitted.

 There is a modifier for each `log` function which checks if the sender is a [PoaToken](#poatoken) listed on [PoaManager](#poamanager) (more on that in the next section).
 This restricts anything other than listed [PoaToken](#poatoken)s from emitting these events.

-`CentralLogger` uses several interfaces:
+`PoaLogger` uses several interfaces:
 * `IRegistry`
     * Used to talk to [ContractRegistry](#contractregistry) to talk to [PoaManager](#poamanager)
 * `IPoaManager`